 I tend to shy away from the label ‘motivational speaker’ and instead prefer ‘speaker on motivation’ as it is motivation and change that I like to talk about.
 Motivation can cause us to do things that are not in our long-term interest.
 I tell it as it is.
-Motivation covers a wide range of subjects and can focus on specific issues.
-The list in the other column shows some of the talks I have given over the years.
+Motivation covers a wide range of subjects and can focus on specific issues, such as motivation and mindset, wellbeing and healthy habits, and psychological safety and leadership.

 The pandemic has changed the traditional mode for keynote talks, namely the in-person conference, complete with its complimentary lanyard and goodie-bag of promotional material.
 In the same way that teams across the world have continued to operate using video conferencing, so too have conference organisers been able to recreate as closely as possible a conference’s knowledge-sharing and networking experience virtually.

 The top image link takes you to excerpts of a talk I gave earlier in 2021 for a professional services firm’s group conference.
 The bottom link opens up one of my short podcasts on confidence.